Child Custody Lawyer in Orlando

 Do Courts Always Determine Child Custody?

-• A detailed schedule outlining when each parent will have physical custody (i.e., where the children will sleep)
+- A detailed schedule outlining when each parent will have physical custody (residence, overnight stays)

 We Are Here to Protect Your Rights as a Parent

-If you are looking for a child custody lawyer in Orlando to trust with your case, turn to Benjamin Law.
-We can work to protect your parental rights and see that your child's true best interests are central to every decision in your case.
-For decades, thousands have counted on our firm in moments it meant the most.
-We welcome the opportunity to support you and your family in this challenging time.
+If you are looking for a child custody lawyer in Orlando to trust with your family law case, turn to Benjamin Law.
+We are committed to protecting your parental rights and ensuring your child’s best interests remain at the core of every decision.
+Thousands of families across Orlando and Central Florida have counted on our firm during their most crucial moments, and we welcome the opportunity to support you through every challenge.

-To start with Benjamin Law, call (321) 473-6679 or connect online to request a consultation.
-We serve those across Orange, Osceola, Brevard, Lake, and Seminole counties.
+Contact our child custody lawyer in Orlando at (321) 473-6679 or connect online to request a consultation.
+We proudly serve families across Orange, Osceola, Brevard, Lake, and Seminole counties.

 Frequently Asked Questions